BigBigDoudou/otoroshi/README.md

 Otoroshis are legendary creatures in Japanese folklore and mythology.
 They act as guardian of holy temples.

-The Otoroshi gem bring the `Sanctuary` class.
-Inherits from this class to easily define arguments validation.
+The Otoroshi gem bring the `Sanctuary` class. include `Otoroshi::Sanctuary` to easily define arguments validation.

 ## Define a new property